hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfrun.html.md

 * **Value Type:** Boolean.

-The `auto_apply` value within the [workspace namespace](#namespace-workspace) contains the workspace [auto-apply](../../workspaces/settings.html#auto-apply-and-manual-apply) setting.
+The `auto_apply` value within the [workspace namespace](#namespace-workspace) contains the workspace's [auto-apply](../../workspaces/settings.html#auto-apply-and-manual-apply) setting.

 ### Value: `working_directory`

 * **Value Type:** String.

-The `working_directory` value within the [workspace namespace](#namespace-workspace) contains the working directory of the workspace.
+The `working_directory` value within the [workspace namespace](#namespace-workspace) contains the configured [Terraform working directory](../../workspaces/settings.html#terraform-working-directory) of the workspace.

 This value is an empty string (`""`) when no working directory is set.